Fluorky/CloudImagesManagerBackend/README.md

-# CloudImageBatcher
+# CloudImageManager

-CloudImageBatcher automates the processing of satellite images using Google Cloud Functions, integrating with Google Earth Engine, Firestore, and Cloud Storage.
+CloudImageManager automates the processing of satellite images using Google Cloud Functions, integrating with Google Earth Engine, Firestore, and Cloud Storage.
 The tool simplifies the workflow of fetching, processing, and saving image metadata, ensuring scalability and efficiency.
+This backend enabling efficient and automated image management, getting information about network, stored data and cloud storage.
 This is part of [cloud image manager app](https://cloudimagemanager.web.app).

 ## Features